JacobChen1998/Muscle-enhancing-via-Autoencoder/README.md

 **4.Training by yourself**

-1.Downloads a lot of muscle image from internet (Since the copy right problem, I cannot share my dataset with you).
+1. Downloads a lot of muscle image from internet (Since the copy right problem, I cannot share my dataset with you).
 The images type can be jpg/png/jfif/... .
 Notice: The more visible the muscle lines are in the images, the better.
 In our case, we have 204 images now.

-2.Create 2 folders: before_filtering/after_filtering.
+2. Create 2 folders: before_filtering/after_filtering.
 Put the downloaded images in to "after_filtering" folder.

+3. Run Inverse_Muscle_filter.ipynb.

-3.Open training.ipynb and run the code with suitable epochs.
+4. Open training.ipynb and run the code with suitable epochs.
 In our case, we trained with 175 epochs.